jfasch/jfasch-home/trainings/material/soup/linux/basics/intro/wsl.rst

 Windows Subsystem for Linux (WSL)
 =================================

-.. note:: Disclaimer!

-   **I am no Windows expert**.
-Although I have written a Kernel driver (PCI, DMA, tons of interrupts) in the past that runs equally stable on both Linux (did that first, and then ported to Doze as you might imagine), I tend to keep my fingers away because I know my enemy.

 .. contents::
    :local:

 Links
 -----

+.. sidebar:: Disclaimer!

+   **I am no Windows expert**.
+Although I have written a Kernel driver (PCI, DMA, tons of interrupts) in the past that runs equally stable on both Linux (did that first) and Windows (porting the Linux implementation to Doze), I tend to keep my fingers away because I know my enemy.

 This document is a rather half hearted approach to guiding people through *working for Linux on Windows*.
 Follow the links below - so